 Instructions

-- In a medium bowl, whisk together the flour, baking soda, and salt and set aside.
+- In a medium bowl, whisk together the 2½ cups all-purpose flour, 2 tablespoons malted milk powder, 1 teaspoon baking soda, and 1 teaspoon fine sea salt and set aside.

-- Gradually mix in the flour mixture and stir until fully combined.
-Fold in the chocolate chips and nuts.
+- Gradually add in the flour mixture and mix until fully combined.

-- Chill the dough for at least 2 hours for best results.
+- Chill the dough for at least 3 hours before baking for best results.

 Video